-In 2007, new buildings were completed and parking was improved for cars and trucks at Kennebunk NB and SB, Cumberland SB, and Gray NB service plazas.
+In 2007, new buildings were completed, and parking was improved for cars and trucks at Kennebunk NB and SB, Cumberland SB, and Gray NB service plazas.
 The new service plaza located at the confluence of the turnpike (I-95) and I-295 in West Gardiner opened in November 2008.

-Each location has a service station and food services.
-At the three larger plazas there is also a convenience store.
+Each location has a fuel service station and food services.
+At the three larger plazas (Kennebunk NB and SB, and West Gardiner)

+there is also a convenience store.
 Cumberland and Gray service plazas were converted from Starbucks/convenience stores into Burger Kings with drive-throughs in 2016.
-The fuel systems for Cumberland and Gray service plazas are scheduled for replacement in the Fall of 2019 and Spring of 2020.
-The Authority is currently studying the possibility of improving the Kennebunk Service Area to understand the short-term and long-term needs at the location.
+The fuel system for Gray service plaza is scheduled for replacement in the fall of 2019 or spring of 2020.
+The Cumberland fuel system will be tested in the Spring of 2020 to determine when the system will be replaced.
+Authority is currently studying the possibility of improving the Kennebunk Service Plaza Areas, including understanding the shortterm and long-term needs at these locations.
 The service plazas are in good condition, however, HNTB noted several areas where repairs are warranted at the service plaza buildings.
 These areas should be repaired as part of ongoing maintenance activities.
-Additionally, the fuel system for Kennebunk Service Area will be replaced in late-2018 and 2019, and Phase 1 of the parking expansion will begin in 2019.
+Additionally, the fuel systems for both SB and NB Kennebunk Service Areas were replaced in late-2018 and early-2019, respectively.
+Phase 1 of a planned parking expansion at the Kennebunk Service Plazas is tentatively scheduled to start in late-2019.